not-mikolaj/portfolio/updates.md

 The career path timeline is designed to be easy to update and maintain.
 To add or modify career items:

-1. Open `main.js`
+1. Open `src/components/Career.vue`
-2. Find the `careerPath` array near the top of the file
+2. Find the `careerPath` data property
 3. Edit, add, or remove career objects as needed
 4. Each career object requires the following properties:
    - `date`: The timeframe (e.g., "2019 - 2022")